armaber/articles/PCITree/brief.md

 For each device, be it root complex, PCIe switch or endpoint, a number of properties are displayed.
 The console options `-AsVT` or `-AsText` do not show the *driver stack*.

-The script requires powershell 5.0 *Desktop* edition. `GetDeviceProperties` method is not available under *pwsh.exe* *Core* with `Get-CimInstance`.
-At the expense of a performance penalty, it can be replaced with `Get-PnPDeviceProperty` cmdlet and have full support for *Core*.
+The script requires powershell 5.0 *Desktop* edition.
+At the expense of a performance penalty, `Get-WmiObject` can be replaced with `Get-CimInstance` and `Get-PnPDeviceProperty` to obtain full support for `pwsh.exe` *Core*.

 ```powershell
     $ret = $ap | Select-Object `